 Fluoroscopy is a type of medical imaging that shows a continuous X-ray image on a monitor, much like an X-ray movie.
 During a fluoroscopy procedure, an X-ray beam is passed through the body.
 The image is transmitted to a monitor so the movement of a body part or of an instrument or contrast agent (“X-ray dye”) through the body can be seen in detail.

-- Open and Large Bore MRI
+- Large Bore MRI

 - Positron Emission Tomography (PET Scan)